2017’s Top 10 Most-Read Stories From the Persecuted Church

 The violent terror attacks on Christians in Egypt—two bombings on Palm Sunday and the ambush of a church bus full of men, women and children in Minya—represent an unspeakable evil toward our brothers and sisters in Christ in this region.
 But what Satan meant for destruction, God used for His Kingdom by creating a platform for Christians to share the gospel.

-When families fleeing from violent Boko Haram extremists finally reached relief camps, they were told, “This relief is not for Christians.”
+When families fleeing from violent an extremist group that is located primarily in Northern Nigeria extremists finally reached relief camps, they were told, “This relief is not for Christians.”
 Your response to the discrimination against Christians in Nigerian relief camps gave believers provisions and hope, as Opens Doors teams in local churches launched into action and, through your support, brought critical relief.

 Thank you for your continued partnership with Open Doors.
 Your prayers are moving mountains, and your love and commitment are equipping and encouraging our brothers and sisters in Christ.